- WHO WE ARE

 - ☺SHARE YOUR SUPPORT!

-There are a few things you should know.
 First, to try to ensure that all exotic pets staying with us at the Veterinary Center remain healthy, all pets that vacation with us must be examined and tested by Dr. Hess within one year prior to their stay.
 We will also accept documentation of testing from another veterinarian but still ask that Dr. Hess do an examination herself to help determine the health of your pet.

 For the well-being of all pets (including yours), all birds (except the smallest species, such as canaries and finches) will be required to have had blood tests within the past year.
 Smaller species of birds will be required to have a swab test to rule out common infections.
 All birds, rodents, rabbits, ferrets, reptiles, and amphibians must have had a fecal examination within the past year, and all ferrets will have to be current on vaccinations.